What to Know Before Buying Solar

 Selecting a Contractor

-The real challenge is taking the time to educate yourself to be able to choose not only reputable solar panel and inverter manufacturers but a solar contractor as well.
+The real challenge is taking the time to educate yourself on what you should know before buying solar, to be able to choose not only a reputable solar panel and inverter manufacturer but a solar contractor as well.

 Palomar Solar’s goal is to be patient throughout the process and help you make a great decision whether you choose Palomar Solar or not.

-The first thing I would tell anyone looking to buy solar is that if someone knocks on your door, calls you, you meet them at a street fair, home show or big box store run. .
-If someone offers you an IPAD, Visa card, gas card, made up rebate or toaster this is another red flag and soon to be invitation of a high pressure sales person.
+The first thing we tell anyone before you buy solar is that if someone knocks on your door, calls you, you meet them at a street fair, home show or big box store run.
+If someone offers you an iPad, Visa card, gas card, made up rebate or toaster this is another red flag and soon to be the invitation to a high-pressure sales person.
 Solar does not need a gimmick!
-In my six years in the industry these companies tend to be high pressure and not selling the best products nor do they have very good reputations.
+In more than 10 years in the industry, these companies tend to be high pressure and not selling the best products nor do they have very good reputations.
 If they pressure you to make a decision on the first visit RUN!
 Do not be a lazy consumer you have to do some research.
-I’m amazed at how many consumers still fall for the same old sales tactics.
+We are amazed at how many consumers still fall for the same old sales tactics.

 Suggestions before inviting a company to your home, business or church: